akauppi/GroundLevel-firebase-es/README.md

    - `bash` and following command line tools: `sed`, `curl`, `grep`, `sort`
    - Docker

   Docker is used for launching the Firebase Emulators, and building the CI/CD base image.
-The workflow we present always packs Firebase CLI inside a Docker container - or in the Cloud Build CI/CD workload.
+The workflow we present always packs Firebase CLI inside a Docker container.
 This should be a degree safer than storing the Firebase credentials on one's development machine.

   For Windows development, we require [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with eg. Ubuntu LTS image.
 WSL2 also happens to be a requirement for Docker Desktop.